Disability in the workplace

 • Self-employed people

-Unfortunately, you can’t get support from Access to Work if you are volunteering, or if you are on some types of benefit.
+So if you want to apply, contact your nearest Access to Work Centre with your details.
+But before you do, we should mention that you can’t get support from Access to Work if you’re volunteering, or if you’re on some types of benefit.

 Next Steps